paul-hammant/tbd/content/5-min-overview/index.md

 Note: You want to keep
 the commentary/approval/rejection that is part of the review for historical and auditing purposes, but you do not want to keep the branch.
-Specifically, you do not want to developers to focus on the branch after the code review, and merge back to the trunk.
+Specifically, you do not want to developers to focus on the branch after the code review and merge back to the trunk.

 ## A safety net

-[Continuous Integration](/continuous-integration/) (CI) daemons are setup to watch the trunk (and the short-lived feature branches used in review), and as quickly and completely as possible loudly/visibly inform the team that the trunk is broken.
-Some teams will lock the trunk, and roll-back changes.
+[Continuous Integration](/continuous-integration/) (CI) daemons are set up to watch the trunk (and the short-lived feature branches used in review), and as quickly and completely as possible loudly/visibly inform the team that the trunk is broken.
+Some teams will lock the trunk and roll-back changes.
 Others will allow the CI server to do that automatically.

 ![](5trunk1.png)